muratk3n/thirdwave/en/2018/05/polarization.md

 indicated he was a murderer I think..
 They were wrong on most of these counts, right in some.. but it didn't matter.

-They did all that, however the first mistake comes from the Democrats.
+However the first mistake is from the Democrats..
 Sure 1989 was a big deal, it is kinda understandable they did what they did, but insisting on that mistake today is senseless.
 Look at where US is now: Reps are not touching the secondary issues with a ten foot pole.
 Reagan was pro-gun control.
 Richard Nixon founded the frickin EPA, but Reps today are not going near gun control (even after all these deaths) and the EPA chief is a guy who wants to abolish the EPA.

 The secondary issues grew and grew due to neglect and they became much bigger.
 Corporate Democrats are not getting anything for their